SAS Computing launched the GreenIT Initiative in 2018. This program saves over 350 tons of carbon emissions and about 500,000 kilowatt-hours anually.

 What if I am running an analysis on my computer overnight?

 The program checks to see if the CPU seems to be showing use consistent with data analysis before putting the computer into standby.
+If it meets a certain threshhold, the computer does not go into standby.

 Is this PC and Mac Compatible?